MARKETING ANALYTICS2025-10-13

 1. Establish the business objectives that the Mix Model will help to achieve.

 2. Collect data on past marketing efforts and sales.
-An option is also to collect external data such as weather reports, etc.
+An option is also to collect external data, such as weather reports and other relevant information.

 3. After preparing the data, use it to develop a mathematical model that links marketing efforts to sales.